-The transaction costs associated with the acquisitions totaling \$124 which included \$59 related to Photo Etch and \$65 related to Teledyne PCT, were expensed during the year ended November 30, 2016 and included in selling, general and administrative expenses.
+The transaction costs associated with the acquisitions totaling \$124 which included \$59 related to PhotoEtch and \$65 related to Teledyne PCT, were expensed during the year ended November 30, 2016 and included in selling, general and administrative expenses.

-Included in the consolidated statements of earnings for the year ended November 30, 2016 are restructuring expenses of \$1,055, related to the Photo Etch business of which \$721 have been already incurred and paid, and the remaining amount of \$334 have been included in the accounts payable and accrued liabilities, which are expected to be paid in fiscal 2017.
-Included in the consolidated statements of earnings for the year ended November 30, 2016, are restructuring expenses of \$2,996 related to the Teledyne PCT's business of which \$1,322 have been already incurred and paid, and the remaining amount of \$1,674 have been included in the accounts payable and accrued liabilities, which are expected to be paid in fiscal 2017.
+Included in the consolidated statements of earnings for the year ended November 30, 2016 were restructuring expenses of \$1,055, related to the PhotoEtch business of which \$721 had been incurred and paid in fiscal 2016, and the remaining amount of \$334, which was included in the accounts payable and accrued liabilities as at November 30, 2016, and were paid during the year ended November 30, 2017.
+Included in the consolidated statements of earnings for the year ended November 30, 2016, were restructuring expenses of \$2,996 related to the Teledyne PCT's business of which \$1,322 had been incurred and paid in fiscal 2016, and the remaining amount of \$1,674 was included in the accounts payable and accrued liabilities as at November 30, 2016, and were paid during the year ended November 30, 2017.